-There is a health office at every school staffed by an RN who is available to provide needed nursing care, first aid, administer daily physician-prescribed medication, and support student health plans.
-Lead nurse, Mary Phelps, 847-945-1075 x4181, oversees all health services.
+A trained staff provides quality care to the children in the Deerfield District #109 schools.
+The District employs registered nurses at every school who is available to provide needed nursing care, first aid, administer daily physician-prescribed medication, and support student health plans.
+Mary Phelps, District Nurse oversees all health services.

 When to Send Your Child Back to School